-Dr. Hering completed her medical training at Touro University, College of Osteopathic Medicine in 2003.
-During her medical study she became interested in the evolution of scientific thinking over time, persuaded that the future of medicine lay in understanding this development and reconciling and integrating traditional wisdom with modern science.
-Committed to the study of traditional osteopathy applied in a hospital setting, she completed a three-year residency in Osteopathic Manipulative Medicine and Neuromusculoskeletal Medicine at St. Barnabas Hospital in New York City, where she also served as chief resident.
-This unique program integrates hands-on osteopathic diagnosis and treatment with conventional medicine in most major medical specialties, including pediatrics, obstetrics, geriatrics, internal medicine, critical care, emergency medicine, general and orthopedic surgery.
+Dr. Hering completed her osteopathic medical training at Touro University, College of Osteopathic Medicine in 2003.
+She served as chief resident in a three-year residency in Osteopathic Manipulative Medicine and Neuromusculoskeletal Medicine at St. Barnabas Hospital in New York City.
+This unique program integrates hands-on osteopathic diagnosis and treatment with conventional medicine in most major medical specialties, including family medicine, pediatrics, obstetrics and gynecology, geriatrics, internal medicine, critical care, emergency medicine, general surgery and orthopedic surgery.

 Once in private practice, Dr. Hering completed an additional five year training in Anthroposophic Medicine.
 Through this training and her experience as a Waldorf parent, Dr. Hering became increasing committed to the extension of modern medicine to include the emotional and spiritual aspects of the human being in health and healing.